core-wg/wg-materials/ietf110/core-110-summary.md

 ## Intro, agenda, status (Chairs) (10)

 huzzah for new working group chairs (jaime has a new child)

+Carsten standing in as chair for Jaime

+Thanks to Barry Leiba as outgoing AD, welcome to Francesca Palombini as new AD.

 Two sessions, Monday + Friday, agenda trying to avoid conflict with Friday's DANISH BOF.